Investing in Retail

-The life insurance industry invests heavily in Aroostook County agriculture – more than $105 million in mortgages -- where potatoes, broccoli, canola and grains are planted in large amounts annually.
-Industry-provided agriculture mortgages overall in the state totals $141 million.
+The life insurance industry invests heavily in Aroostook County.
+Potatoes, hops, canola and grains are planted in large amounts annually there.
+Industry-provided agriculture mortgages overall in the state total $93 million.

 Investing in Affordable Housing

-Life insurers purchased $87 million in bonds issued by the Maine Housing Authority, which provides affordable home ownership and rental housing opportunities for the people of Maine.
+Life insurers have purchased $112 million in bonds issued by the Maine Housing Authority, which provides affordable home ownership and rental housing opportunities for the people of Maine.

 Investing in Education

-Life insurers have purchased $62 million in bonds issued for school construction and other education-related purposes, helping promote safer schools and enhanced technologies for students and teachers.
+Life insurers have purchased nearly $79 million in bonds for school construction and other education-related purposes, helping promote safer schools and enhanced technologies for students and teachers.

 Investing in Office Space

-With $27 million in investments in office space in Portland, Lewiston, Biddeford, Auburn and other cities, life insurers are boosting business and commerce in Maine.
+With nearly $23 million in investments in office space in Portland, Lewiston, Biddeford, Auburn and other cities, life insurers are boosting business and commerce in Maine.

 Investing in Residential

-Life insurers have invested $16 million in mortgages in Bangor, Augusta, South Portland and in other cities for single-family homes, helping individuals and families call The Pine Tree State “home.”
+Life insurers have invested nearly $26 million in mortgages in Bangor, Augusta, South Portland and in other cities for single-family homes, helping individuals and families call The Pine Tree State “home.”